5 activities that worked during my first year in business

 4. A Voice-over mentor

 I’ve been in the voice-over industry for over five years now.

 When pregnant, I waddled weekly into the SeaFM radio studios to record ads all the way up until 38 weeks.

-Since being a mum, I haven’t made the traction I desire, so I chose to work with Abbe Holmes to shrink the gap from where I am and where I want to be.
+Since being a mum, I haven’t made the traction I desire, so I chose to work with Abbe Holmes to shrink the gap between where I am and where I want to be.

 Working with Abbe firstly helped shift my mindset from a ‘learning amateur’ to ‘damn good professional with loads of experience.’
 I’ve since tapped into the B2B market instead of waiting for work through an agent.